Enterprise Knowledge Architecture & AI Fluency

 Bringing knowledge architecture to your audience

-I speak to enterprise leadership teams, industry conferences, and professional groups on the practical side of knowledge systems, AI readiness, and organizational information strategy.
+I speak to enterprise leadership teams, industry conferences, and professional groups on the practical side of knowledge systems, AI fluency, and organizational information strategy.
 These are not abstract talks — they are grounded in real implementation experience.

 The Future of Enterprise Knowledge Systems